 What Will You Study

-Your degree will help you understand the interface between religion and society and addresses a wide range of issues affecting people’s lives today and the societies in which they live.
-You’ll also develop sensitivity to the historical contexts that have shaped the contemporary world.
+Your degree will help you to develop an understanding of the interface between religion and society and address a wide range of issues affecting people’s lives today and the societies in which they live.
+As part of the degree, we will also explore sensitivity to the historical contexts that have shaped the contemporary world.

-You’ll divide your time equally between courses in Sociology and Religious Studies, starting with the modules Religions of the Modern World and Introduction to Sociology.
-You’ll be able to specialise and develop your own interests with second-year subjects such as Understanding Social Thought; Islam: Tradition, Community and Contemporary Challenges; Buddhism and Society in Sri Lanka, South-East and East Asia; and Religion and Society.
-In your final year you can choose from modules which include: Media, Politics and Religion; The Moral Life of Society; New Religions and Alternative Spiritualities; and Religion in Contemporary Indian Life.
+You will divide your time between modules in Sociology and Religious Studies, starting with the modules Religions of the Modern World and Introduction to Sociology.
+You’ll be able to develop your own interests with second-year subjects such as Understanding Social Thought; Islam: Tradition, Community and Contemporary Challenges; Buddhism and Modernity in Asian Societies, Sociological Thought of our Times, Bodies and Society Gender and Religion; and Religion and Society: Theories and Methods.
+In your final year you can choose from modules which include: Sociology of the Future, Sociology goes to Hollywood, Media, Religion and Politics; The Moral Life of Society; New Religions and Alternative Spiritualties; and Modern Religious and Atheistic Thought.

 - Criminology and Sociology : BA Hons